aljawaid/PluginManager/README.md

 #### _Plugin for [Kanboard](https://github.com/fguillot/kanboard "Kanboard - Kanban Project Management Software")_

 Replace the Installed Plugins section within the Kanboard interface with a new Plugin Manager and revamped Plugins Directory.
-Plugin Manager provides both users and developers with an improved comprehensive interface displaying a new section for troubleshooting plugins and new indicators for each plugin.
+Plugin Manager provides both users and developers with an improved comprehensive interface displaying a new section for troubleshooting plugins and a new plugin structure breakdown for each plugin.

 Features
 -------------

 - Add [Bootstrap Twitter](https://icons.getbootstrap.com) and [GitHub Octicons](https://primer.style/octicons/) for better clarity and an improved end user experience
+- Clean coded icons - no images
 - All plugins, installed and available are now sorted alphabetically
 - Add `Back to Top` and `Bottom` buttons for easier screen navigation
+- Fully translatable

 **Plugin Manager**
 - Installed Plugins